Skip to main content

 Objectives

-3 things you should know about the EU’s GSP
+Three things you should know about the EU’s GSP:

-• 1) Developing countries are automatically granted GSP if they are classified below ‘upper middle income’ by the World Bank and do not have a preferential access to the EU market
+1. Developing countries are automatically granted GSP if they are classified below ‘upper middle income’ status by the World Bank and do not have preferential access to the EU market through other instruments

-• 2) Least-developed countries (LDCs) are automatically included in the EBA even if they have other preferential market access
+2. Least-developed countries (LDCs) are automatically included in the EBA even if they have other preferential market access to the EU

 Arrangements